-Note: The quickest way to get started with structlog and logging is structlog.stdlib. recreate_defaults() that will recreate the default configuration on top of logging and optionally configure logging for you.
+Important: The quickest way to get started with structlog and logging is structlog.stdlib.recreate_defaults().
+It will recreate the default configuration on top of logging and optionally configure logging for you.

-Just Enough logging
+5.2.1 Just Enough logging

 If you want to use structlog with logging, you should have at least a fleeting understanding on how the standard library operates because structlog will not do any magic things in the background for you.
 Most importantly you have to configure the logging system additionally to configuring structlog.